 Training MSW, Florida International University, 2009 B.A., University of Florida, 2000

-Approaches Trauma Informed Practice Couples Therapy Adolescent Counseling for Emotional & Social Disorders Gender identity and sexual orientation exploration/support Affirmative Therapy with LGBTQIA and Queer Individuals & Families Depression & Anxiety Body Mind Connection Life/Career Transitions Grief and Loss
+Approaches Trauma Informed Practice Solution Focused Approach Couples Therapy (Trained in Gottman Method) Gender identity and sexual orientation exploration/support Affirmative Therapy with LGBTQIA and Queer Individuals & Families Depression & Anxiety Body Mind Connection Life/Career Transitions Grief and Loss

 Experience I began my career as a middle school teacher in Florida wanting to live up to the images of every great teacher in books and movies.
 At the heart of all my literary and big screen heroes was a drive to understand and work more closely with people they strived to empower.
 That principle encouraged me to pursue my Master in Social Work, earning my Licensed Clinical Social Worker (LCSW).